 Bus crashes into building in Baltimore, at least 15 people taken to hospital

-BALTIMORE - Baltimore City Fire officials tell WJZ at least 15 people are injured after an MTA bus crashed into a building Saturday morning.
+BALTIMORE -- At least 15 people are injured after an MTA bus crashed into a building Saturday morning, according to Baltimore City fire officials.

 Officers on patrol responded to the 400 block of N. Paca Street for reports of a multi-vehicle crash involving an MTA bus at approximately 10:20 a.m.